willcheung/CalAutobot/chrome-extension-scheduler/README.md

 - Inserts the user’s public booking link.
 - Automatically syncs email recipients as contacts before each send.
 - Works entirely inside Gmail—no extra pop-ups.
-- Requires only two host permissions: `https://mail.google.com/*` and `https://calautobot.com/*`.
+- Minimal host permissions: Gmail plus both `https://calautobot.com/*` and `https://www.calautobot.com/*`.

 ## Prerequisites
-1. You must already be logged into https://calautobot.com in the same Chrome profile so the extension can reuse the session cookie.
+1. You must already be logged into calautobot.com (either the root or `www` domain) in the same Chrome profile.
 2. Your CalAutobot account must have at least one public event type (slug + handle) for booking links.

 ## Local Installation